zazuko/barnard59/packages/cube/README.md

 ## Cube validation

-`cube-validation.ttl` contains pipelines to retrieve and validate cube observations and their constraints.
+The following pipelines retrieve and validate cube observations and their constraints.

-### fetch cube constraint
+### fetch constraint

-Pipeline `fetch-cube-constraint` queries a given SPARQL endpoint to retrieve a [concise bounded description](https://docs.stardog.com/query-stardog/#describe-queries) of the `cube:Constraint` part of a given cube.
+Pipeline `fetch-constraint` queries a given SPARQL endpoint to retrieve a [concise bounded description](https://docs.stardog.com/query-stardog/#describe-queries) of the `cube:Constraint` part of a given cube.

 ```bash